davidkellis/able/README.md

 f(1,2,3)
 ```

-Partial application of the first, third, and fifth arguments; returns a function with the signature (Int, Int) -> Tuple5
+Partial application of the first, third, and fifth arguments; returns a function with the signature (i32, i32) -> Tuple5
 ```
 f(1, _, 2, _, 3)
 ```

-Partial application of the first, third, and fifth arguments; returns a function with the signature (Int) -> Tuple5
+Partial application of the first, third, and fifth arguments; returns a function with the signature (i32) -> Tuple5
 ```
 f(1, _1, 2, _1, 3)
 ```